 Plus, research also shows that this type of folate has other advantages, including:

 - Lowering the risk of missing the symptoms of a vitamin B12 deficiency

-- Overcoming any issues caused by MTHFR gene variants that can stop our bodies from absorbing types of folate
+- Overcoming any issues caused by MTHFR gene variants that can stop your body from benefitting from certain types of folate

-As the benefits of folate are key during the first stages of pregnancy, it’s recommended that women start taking a supplement rich in Methylated Folate between one and six months prior to conceiving (as well as for the first three months of pregnancy).
+As the benefits of folate are key during the first stages of pregnancy, it’s recommended that women start taking a supplement rich in methylated folate between 1 and 6 months prior to conceiving (as well as throughout pregnancy).